 While Chicago, where I am now, does not have as many food outlets, many people, especially single professional people, eat out every meal as well.
 It’s part of the city lifestyle.

 This means for me to become a food services blog writer, I had to learn as much as I could about food, especially as it pertained to this client’s products and services.
+I had to submerge myself into the food services industry in order to become an effective food services journal article writer.
+Researching and learning in order to create the best food services marketing content.

 That includes learning how to read food labels.
 They are more confusing than you might realize.